cscannell-inacloud/Microsoft-Teams-Docs/teams/getusercontext.md

 * Inserting URL placeholder values
 * Using the [Microsoft Teams Tab library](jslibrary.md)

-## Getting user context through inserting URL placeholder values
+## Getting context through inserting URL placeholder values

 Use placeholders in your configuration or content URLs.
 Microsoft Teams replaces the placeholders with the relevant values when determining the actual configuration or content URL to navigate to.
 The available placeholders include all fields on the [Context](jslibrary.md#Context) object.
 Common placeholders include: